About the project

 It is the aim that the replacement for PROS 07/01 will follow this ‘rolled up’ structure to streamline disposal and ‘future proof’ the RDA as much as possible.

-As the first part of this project, we recently put out a call for feedback on PROS 07/01.
-We are still very interested in gathering further feedback, but due to work on the digital archive project, we have had to pause the redevelopment of a new RDA.
+For the first part of this project, we previously put out a call for feedback on PROS 07/01.
+This round of consultation is still open and we are still very interested in gathering further feedback.
+Please submit your spreadsheet via email to email@example.com.
+After reviewing the feedback we may contact you for further information.

 About the feedback we are seeking